WDI-201/persistent-blogger/README.md

   - `_id` (String): A unique identifier generated using UUID (Universally Unique Identifier) version 4.
   - `title` (String): The title of the blog post.
 It is a required field.
   - `content` (String): The content of the blog post.
 It is a required field.
-  - `author` (String): The author of the blog post refering to a user.
+  - `author` (String): The author of the blog post, use ref.
 It is a required field.
   - `lastModified` (Date): The date and time when the blog post was last modified.
 It has a default value of the current time.
   - `createdAt` (Date): The date and time when the blog post was created.
 It has a default value of the current time.